If you were a yoga teacher with a rare opportunity to travel the world, what would you do?

 With limited time and scheduling… and no real knowledge of what teacher was who, I randomly picked a class led by Kolya.

 Like the other Moscow studios I checked out, Material was sleek, posh, gray and welcoming at the same time.

 Racks and racks of coat hangers were filled with layers of coats, scarves, beanies, all towered over the snow boots.
 You can imagine how it feels to unearth all those layers to decompress in the nice and toasty studio.
 There’s just something about the snowy weather outside that makes it so magical to take the first few steps onto the mat.

 And, like all the other yoga studios I’ve visited outside of the US, I was ready to embrace the fact that I was not going to understand a damn word of instruction.

 With 4 other students, I liked that this was going to be an intimate session.
 More attention from the teacher, more space to splay the props about, more cowbell.

 As the group of us settled into our yoga space, a dude with a slicked back and short ponytail, thick earrings, and gray military-style relaxed yoga pants came walking in.

 Man, Moscow locals have kick-ass style EVERYWHERE,” I thought to myself.

 Kolya was about to start the class.
 But, instead of having us go right into Sun Salutations, he did something that I had never seen any yoga teacher do before:

-He had us do ballistic movements.
+He had us do dynamic movements.
 We didn’t stand in a fixed position.
 We warmed up our joints.
 Similar to the movements we would do in a high school PE class, but this concept was advanced at the same damn time.